"You can't help being tickled" – The Guardian

 Thank you for visiting my website

 I'm the author of The Perpetual Astonishment of Jonathon Fairfax and its soon-to-be-released sequel, Jonathon Fairfax Must Be Destroyed.

 If you've read PAJF, as I call it, then thank you very much.
 You've helped me in my quest to make a living from writing things that I like.

 Now, how can I help you?

 I launched PAJF four years ago with an apologetic note on Facebook.
-Since then, it has slowly changed my life, selling over 30,000 copies and still going at a rate of around 500 a month.
+Since then, it has slowly changed my life, getting reviews in The Guardian, Stylist and Metro, being shortlisted for the Bath Novel Award, and selling over 30,000 copies.

 A surprising lack of failure

 It took off quite unexpectedly around the end of 2013, just as I was coming to terms with its failure.
-In 2014 it made me a (sort of) living wage.
+In 2014 it made me a living wage.
 I didn’t live on it though.
 Instead I saved the money and did a lot of freelancing, hoping I’d be able to scrape together enough to get a mortgage before London became insupportably expensive.

 I didn’t manage it.
 And I got very ill trying.
 After a few months, I realised I wasn’t going to get better soon.
-So I decided to go to Berlin for a bit, get better and write a sequel.
+So in 2015, I decided to go to Berlin for a bit, get better and write a sequel.
 I have now just about managed those last two things, so I've come back to England to release it.

 The emptiness of the top floor